Three of our largest programs are in Asia: Nepal and Bangladesh, where we

 - Number of new clefts each year: 4,900

 In 1990, the first ReSurge International surgical teams visited Dhaka.
 The volunteers quickly determined a pressing need for year-round access to care in the country.
 There were fewer than 10 reconstructive plastic surgeons for Bangladesh’s 160 million people.
 Ten years later, ReSurge opened a Surgical Outreach Program in Dhaka, with a skilled local plastic surgeon and humanitarian as its leader.
-To increase the number of doctors who could help, ReSurge partner Dr. Shafquat Khundkar founded Bangladesh’s first plastic surgery residency program, and now there are more than twice as many as when we first started working there.
+To increase the number of doctors who could help, ReSurge partner Dr. Shafquat Khundkar founded BangladeshÕs first plastic surgery residency program, and now there are more than twice as many as when we first started working there.
 Over the years, Dr. Khundkar and ReSurge have performed thousands of surgeries to correct disabling burns, clefts and hand injuries, and his residents are now able to expand those numbers exponentially.
+In addition to their work at our Surgical Outreach Program, Dr. Khundkar and two of his former residents and fellow ReSurge international medical partners, Dr. Farzana Ibrahim and Dr. Iftekhar Mannan, also recently volunteered as the surgeons for a ReSurge team trip to Cox's Bazar, Bangladesh.

 - Population: 1.25 billion